Folding bikes fit a ton of utility into amazingly little space. That’s mostly thanks to ingenious design, but it also requires some compromises.

 That said, gentle off-road jaunts are entirely possible.
 Just stick to maintained routes like canal paths, municipal trails, shortcuts through parks and fields, and so forth.

 Those places are free of obstacles that could damage the frame, wheels, or other parts.
-Likewise, the lack of big bumps means 16″-20″ wheels still roll smoothly.
+Likewise, the lack of big bumps means 16″-20″ wheels still roll smoothly enough.

 But if you’re itching to tackle gnarlier trails, then look for a folding mountain bike instead.
 They have wide gear ranges, knobby tires, sturdier frames, disc brakes, and even suspension.